dask/dask-ml/docs/source/keras.rst

    model = KerasClassifier(build_fn=_keras_build_fn, lr=0.1)

 This model will work with all of Dask-ML: it expects NumPy arrays as inputs and obeys the Scikit-learn API.
-For example, the following examples have been
+For example, it's possible to use Dask-ML to do the
-implemented:
+following:

-* Using Keras with the relevant model selection in Dask-ML, :class:`~dask_ml.model_selection.HyperbandSearchCV` (TODO: link).
+* Use Keras with Dask-ML's model selection, including :class:`~dask_ml.model_selection.HyperbandSearchCV`.
-* Using Keras with Dask-ML's :class:`~dask_ml.wrappers.Incremental` (TODO link)
+* Use Keras with Dask-ML's :class:`~dask_ml.wrappers.Incremental`.

 .. _SciKeras: https://github.com/adriangb/scikeras